huggingface/blog/perceiver.md

 - a decoder
 - a postprocessor.

 Note that each of these are optional.
-A `preprocessor` is only required in case one hasn't already embedded the `inputs` (such as text, image, audio, video) him/herself.
+A `preprocessor` is only required in case one hasn't already embedded the `inputs` (such as text, image, audio, video) themselves.
 A `decoder` is only required in case one wants to decode the output of the Perceiver encoder (i.e. the last hidden states of the latents) into something more useful, such as classification logits or optical flow.
 A `postprocessor` is only required in case one wants to turn the output of the decoder into a specific feature (this is only required when doing auto-encoding, as we will see further).
 An overview of the architecture is depicted below.

 <img src="assets/40_perceiver/perceiver_architecture.png" width="800">